 Some underwear experts argue that bikini briefs are more of a novelty than a type of underwear that men should wear daily.
 Why?
 Because they’re not suitable for all of your activities, including working out and other strenuous endeavors.

-Bikini briefs, just like a woman’s bikini, doesn’t cover a whole helluva lot.
-They’re skimpy, yet do offer some support and comfort.
-Many men use them as nightwear, but perhaps the best use for men’s bikinis are those potential romantic and amorous evenings filled with promise.
+Bikini briefs, just like a woman’s bikini, don’t cover a whole helluva lot.
+They’re skimpy yet do offer some support and comfort.
+Many men use them as nightwear, but perhaps the best uses for men’s bikinis are those potential romantic and amorous evenings filled with promise.